 For planning your trip around Taiwan, begin by consulting my suggested Taiwan itineraries and things to do in Taiwan with kids.
 You can also find more activity suggestions in my list of 50 Taiwan attractions.

-Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you.
-While in Taroko, consider trekking down to this remote, semi-closed hot spring.
+Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you – just dress warm.

 If you love hot springs, then some of the best ones to check out around Taipei include Wulai in New Taipei City, Jiaoxi in Yilan, or the more remote and difficult to reach Jianshi in Hsinchu.